fly-apps/elixir_prom_ex_example/blog_post.md

 A more scalable solution would be to briefly smoke test the application after a deployment (as a sanity check), and then trust that the monitoring tooling will pick up on and report on any errors.
-If your monitoring solution reports that your HTTP JSON API is now responding with 400 or 500 errors, you know you have a problem and you can either rollback the application, or stop if from propagating to across the cluster.
+If your monitoring solution reports that your HTTP JSON API is now responding with 400 or 500 errors, you know you have a problem and you can either rollback the application, or stop it from propagating to across the cluster.
 The key point being that you can proactively address issues as opposed to being blind to them or sinking precious engineer time into testing all the things.

 While ensuring that production users are not experiencing issues is a huge benefit of application monitoring, there are